Psycho III: Plot

-Patsy Boyle, the motel's only sober guest, is murdered by "Mother".
+Patsy Boyle, the motel's only sober guest, is murdered by "Mother" on the toilet.
 Norman finds her body and buries her in the motel's ice chest.
-The next morning, Sheriff Hunt and Deputy Leo appear to investigate Patsy's disappearance.
+The next morning, Sheriff John Hunt and Deputy Leo appear to investigate Patsy's disappearance.
 Tracy tells Maureen about Norman's past, causing Maureen to stay with Father Brian, who took care of her at the hospital.
-Norman finds that Spool's corpse is missing and finds a note stating that she is in Cabin 12.
-Duke extorts Norman, threatening to turn him into the police for murder unless he is given a large sum of money.
-In an ensuing fight, Norman beats Duke with his guitar until he loses consciousness.
-Norman drives his car to the swamp with Duke and Patsy's bodies inside.
-Duke regains consciousness and attacks Norman, who accidentally drives into the swamp.
-Norman escapes the car while Duke drowns.
+Norman discovers that Spool's corpse is gone, with a note in its place.
+Walking into Duke's cabin, Duke attempts to blackmail Norman by threatening to turn him in to the police.
+Norman attacks Duke with an ashtray, finally subduing him with Duke's guitar.
+Norman drags Duke and Patsy's corpses to his car to dump them into the swamp behind the motel.
+Duke, still alive, attacks Norman, causing him to lose control of the car and sending them into the swamp.
+Norman narrowly avoids drowning and swims ashore while Duke drowns.

 Tracy talks to Statler about Spool and discovers she was working at the diner before Statler purchased it from Harvey Leach.
 Tracy meets with Leach, a resident at an assisted living facility, and is informed that Spool was also institutionalized for murder.
 Maureen convinces herself that Norman is her true love and returns to the motel.
 They share a tender moment at the top of the staircase when "Mother" shouts furiously at Norman, startling him.
-He loses his grip on Maureen's hands, causing her to fall down the stairs, killing her.
-Enraged, Norman promises "Mother" that he will get her for this.
+He loses his grip on Maureen's hands, causing her to fall down the stairs, pierced and killed by the arrow on a statue.
 Tracy enters the house and finds Maureen dead, then sees Norman dressed as "Mother" bearing a knife, but is unable to flee.

-Tracy tries reasoning with Norman by explaining his family history: Emma Spool was his aunt and was in love with Norman's father, but he married her sister, Norma.
-Spool killed Norman's father and kidnapped Norman when he was a child, believing he was the child "she should have had with him".
-When she was caught, Norman was returned to Norma while Spool was institutionalized.
-Tracy discovers Spool's corpse in the bedroom.
-Norman takes off his dress.
-"Mother" orders him to kill Tracy, but when Norman raises the knife, he attacks "Mother" instead, dismembering Spool's corpse.
-Sheriff Hunt takes Norman to his squad car.
-Hunt informs Norman that he'll never get out of the institution again, to which Norman replies: "But I'll be free...I'll finally be free".
-In the back of the squad car, Norman caresses the severed hand of Emma Spool.
+Tracy tries reasoning with Norman by explaining his family history.
+Spool was not Norman's mother; she was actually his mother's sister who was in love with Norman's father John.
+When he chose her sister over her, Spool snapped and killed him.
+She then kidnapped the child Norman, but was later institutionalized.
+Norman, in a rage, destroys Spool's corpse, severing Mother's control over him.

+Sheriff Hunt arrests Norman.
+Hunt tells Norman that he will probably be incarcerated for the rest of his life.
+Norman replies "But I'll be free, I'll finally be free".
+As Norman is driven off by the police, he caresses Spool's severed hand and smiles menacingly at the camera.